sandin/unicli/README.md

-# UniDbg
+# UniCli

-An interactive command line debugger for unicorn.
+An interactive command line interface for unicorn.

 ​